syncfusion-content/blazor-docs/blazor/datepicker/date-format.md

 ## Mask Support in Blazor DatePicker Component

-DatePicker has [EnableMask]() property that provides the option to enable the built-in date masking support.
-This means that the DatePicker will automatically apply a mask to the date input, so that users can only enter dates in a specific [Format](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Calendars.SfDatePicker-1.html#Syncfusion_Blazor_Calendars_SfDatePicker_1_Format).
+The [EnableMask]() property in the Syncfusion Blazor Datepicker component allows you to enable or disable the masking functionality of the input field.
+When enabled, the component will display the input field as a masked textbox, with a specific pattern to enter the date value.

-  For example, if the mask is set to "MM/dd/yyyy", then users will only be able to enter dates in the format of "month/day/year", with two digits for the month, day, and year.
-This can be useful for ensuring that users enter dates in a consistent and accurate format, and can help to reduce errors and misunderstandings when working with dates in your application.
+By default, the "EnableMask" property is set to `false`.

+You can also customize the mask pattern used by the component by using the [Format](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Calendars.SfDatePicker-1.html#Syncfusion_Blazor_Calendars_SfDatePicker_1_Format) property.

 The following example demonstrates default format of DatePicker component with mask.